 Hypogonadism (lack of production of sex hormones) is common amongst males, affecting up to 30% of BBS patients; a small, buried penis with reduced volume testes is common.
-10% have undescended testes at birth.
-In most cases this is due to a partial failure of the hypothalamus/pituitary gland with low or inappropriately normal luteinizing hormone (LH) and follicle stimulating hormone (FSH), with low circulating testosterone levels.
-In a small number of individuals there may be primary gonadal failure.
+10% of male patients with BBS have undescended testes at birth.
+In most cases this is due to a partial failure of the hypothalamus and/or pituitary gland with low or inappropriately normal luteinizing hormone (LH) and follicle stimulating hormone (FSH), with low circulating testosterone levels.
+In a small number of individuals, there may be primary testicular failure.
 There is usually enough testosterone production to permit normal pubertal development.
 The timing of male puberty is often slightly delayed but with normal progression and secondary sexual characteristics.
-Puberty is a particularly stressful time for those with BBS, regardless of their sex, and, where possible, referral to a counsellor with experience in this field can be of help.
+Puberty can be a particularly stressful time for individuals with BBS, regardless of their sex, and, where possible, referral to a counsellor with experience in this field can be of help.

 Adult male patients with hypogonadism may be prescribed testosterone replacement by an endocrinologist.
-This may take the form of either injections or daily gel preparations.
+This may take the form of either injections or daily gel preparation.
 While this may help with sexual function and libido, an important benefit is likely to be in the preservation of bone mineral density and reducing the risk of fractures.
-Although affected males are likely to be infertile, several have fathered children.
+Although affected males may be infertile, several have fathered children.